cclearpartners/myi-docs/src/references/custom-parameters.md

 The Reporting Block Layout will be displayed ONLY to users from the profiles in this list.

 Example usage: `profilesInclude:PROFILE_2,PROFILE_4;`

-### removeWhenNoData

-When the Reporting Block Layout's List View has no data, the report is removed entirely and the remaining reports expand to fill the empty space.

-Example: `removeWhenNoData;`

 ### rowStyle